msfrisbie/angularjs-examples/digest/README.md

 }
 ```

 After evaluating the `expr` parameter and handling exceptions thrown by it, `$apply` invokes `$rootScope.$digest()`.
-This 'digest loop' cycles through the evalAsync queue and the $watch list until the DOM is stabilized.
+This 'digest loop' cycles through the $evalAsync queue and the $watch list until the DOM is stabilized.

 Note: As detailed in the docs, it is possible to register a $watch on all $digest calls by passing it a single parameter, the callback function.
 The callback executes on all $digest invocations application-wide.